The Pros and Cons of Expat Life in Hong Kong

 For a large city, Hong Kong is quite safe, with low crime rates.
 Whilst the odd theft or pickpocketing incident may occur in crowded areas, overall levels of crime are quite low and decreasing with crime prevention operations.
 Expats should still make their own theft prevention efforts, by always keeping belongings safe and secure.

-Most expats in Hong Kong have international health insurance.
+Most expats in Hong Kong have international medical insurance.
 Whilst residents with a Hong Kong Identity card have subsidised access to the public healthcare system, others can face high fees similar to the private system.
 There are many good hospitals around Hong Kong, with excellent A&E departments, maternity wards, and other health services.